dholmes107/Climbing-Website/project-readme.txt

 13. Used relative and flex positioning to place <img> objects on holds.html page.

-14. Added old 80's slang words to help older users understand website wording.
+14. Added 80's slang words to help older users understand website wording.

+15. Added a pointer cursor effect when hovering over buttons.
+As it is customary to change the cursor to a "pointer" style when you hover over links.